wladislavk/dss-third-party/README.md

 ## Make

-**DEPRECATED - Use updated docker-compose.yml** <strike>Makefile provides shortcuts to build images:
+<strike>**DEPRECATED - Use updated docker-compose.yml** Makefile provides shortcuts to build images:

 - `make base` to build base image
 - `make all` to build everything required to start a cluster